 Co-Director, Institute for Digital Arts & Humanities

-Affiliated Faculty, Department of Cognitive Science
+Affiliated Faculty, Cognitive Science

 Department of History